hammady/ohmyk8s/README.md

 # Oh My Kubernetes!
-An Ansible Playbook to automate the configuration of (Ubuntu Linux x86_64) machines to be ready for Kubernetes development.
+An Ansible Playbook to automate the configuration of (Ubuntu Linux x86_64 and ARM64) machines to be ready for Kubernetes development.
 It cuts down the development environment preparation from tedious hours to less than 5 minutes.

 ## Included software

-The below are installed on both `k8sdev` and `k8sdevlite` groups:
+The below are installed on all groups (`k8sdev`, `k8sdevlite` and `k8sdevdocker`):

 - [git](https://git-scm.com/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)